babelouest/glewlwyd/README.md

 New users can register a new account with the possibility to confirm their e-mail address or not.
 During the registration process, the new user may be expected to register their passwords, as well as other authentication factors:
 - One-time password (TOTP/HOTP)
-- Webauthn (Yubikey, Android devices)
+- WebAuthn (Yubikey, Android devices)
 - TLS Certificate
 - External OAuth2/OIDC providers